 Champagne Diamond

-- Color variations: champagne, lightly tinted brown, cognac, chocolate, hazel, honey, clove
+- Colour variations: champagne, lightly tinted brown, cognac, chocolate, hazel, honey, clove

-- Color formation: The brown color is caused by internal parallel grain lines.
+- Colour formation: The brown colour is caused by internal parallel grain lines.
 The hue can be modified by structural distortions in the diamond lattice which affect its absorption of light.

 - Meaning: Often connected with the earth and nature, brown diamonds represent harmony and tradition.
-Brown diamonds fit in with all aspects of life and express subtle elegance, whilst signaling harmony within relationship.
+Brown diamonds fit in with all aspects of life and express subtle elegance, whilst signalling harmony within relationship.

 Green diamond

-- Color formation: The green color is due to millions of years of exposure to naturally occurring radiation.
+- Colour formation: The green colour is due to millions of years of exposure to naturally occurring radiation.
 Occasionally the green hue may be as a result of hydrogen present within the stone.

 - Meaning: Believed to embody the essence of life, green diamonds promote youth, vitality and balance.
 Green is also the colour of faith and truth and is often associated with loving and healthy relationships.